Better-Call-Jason/Docker-LlaraveLlama/README.md

 ## 🚀 Quick Start

 1. Install Docker and Docker Compose on your system
+- the utilities directory has a docker_setup.sh script and a nvidia_setup.sh script that can help you out.
 2. Create a new directory for your project:
 ```bash
 mkdir llaravellama && cd llaravellama